fjames86/cl-slp/README.md

 * Call SLP-CLOSE when finished using the library, this frees the memory allocated both by OpenSLP and CL-SLP

+* Get SLP properties using SLP-GET-PROPERTY and SLP-GET-PROPERTIES.
+These return a specific property and all SLP properties respectively.

 * Discover services using SLP-FIND-SERVERS
 This returns a list of discovered service urls